 Now For The Parents

 Both parents get a hit of oxytocin just from the sight, smell, skin and eye contact with their baby.
 The mother gets her milk flowing and the uterus tightens while breast feeding.
 Oxytocin is also released when hugging or being affectionate with the baby.
 So the giving of food and the conversation that may go with it, is associated with affection, warmth, and love for the parents as well.

 When the children are young and the parents want to cheer them up with something that says, “I love you,” what do parents often do?
 They make cookies, go out for supper, serve ice cream, or some other confection.
 The parents may get a jolt of “love” from the appreciation of their kids.

-Hopefully all the parenting we did when our kids were little stuck and the kids remembered, at least vaguely, the feeling of warmth, love, and bonding that took place when we fed them as babies and on through their life.
+Hopefully all the parenting we did when our kids were little stuck and the kids remembered, at least vaguely, the feeling of warmth, love, and bonding that took place when they were babies and on through their life.

 We, like them, received oxytocin into our bloodstream making us feel all warm and fuzzy when we watched them drink their milk, learn to eat and taste food, refresh themselves after school, and hopefully we enjoyed their company as they grew up at the breakfast or dinner table.

-Think about this: When your grown daughter or son moves out on their own and you worry about how healthily they are eating, and try to give them food to take home with them.
+Think about this: When your grown daughter or son moves out on their own do (did) you worry about how healthily they are eating, and try to give them food to be sure they were eating with good nutrition ?
 (Well I did, I don’t know about everyone else.)
-Are we trying to tell them they still need us?
-Or are we trying to regain that feeling of being needed by our child again?
+Or are we trying to tell them they still need us?
+Or are we trying to regain that feeling of being needed by our adult child again?

 I realize some of this is over-simplification and certainly does not apply to all families.
 But it kind of makes sense as a few examples of how important food is to us above its nutritional value.
 Think about what role food plays in your life, the lives of your children, be they little or adult.